 Course ObjectiveAfter completing this course, students will have:

-- a strong understanding of a number of subfields of AI; (Knowledge and
+- a strong understanding of the component fields of AI;

 - a good understanding of the academic skills required in studying AI;

 - a solid understanding of how the degree program in AI is structured.

 Course ContentThe course will combine general lectures and individual working groups

 to survey the richness of the area of Artificial Intelligence.
 In

 addition to weekly lectures that introduce a wide range of topics